MSDEVMTL/GlobalAzureBootcamp2018/Step9/README.md

 Understanding key challenges and considerations over those resources can help you stay compliant with your internal standards and service level agreements.

+## Role Based Access Control (RBAC)
+ARM provides role-based access control, integrating with the Azure Active Directory directory associated with your subscription.
+This allows you to limit access to resource groups or resources to specific users or groups.

+You can create a custom role in Azure Role-Based Access Control (RBAC) if none of the built-in roles meet your specific access needs.
+Custom roles can be created using Azure PowerShell, Azure Command-Line Interface (CLI), and the REST API.
+Just like built-in roles, you can assign custom roles to users, groups, and applications at subscription, resource group, and resource scopes.
+Custom roles are stored in an Azure AD tenant and can be shared across subscriptions.

+![RBAC][RBAC]

+## Resource Tags
+Resource tags to your Azure resources to logically organize them by categories.Each tag consists of a name and a value.
+For example, you can apply the name "Environment" and the value "Production" to all the resources in production.

+**Tags and billing**
+You can use tags to group your billing data.
+For example, if you are running multiple VMs for different teams, use the tags to group usage by cost center.
+You can also use tags to categorize costs by runtime environment, such as the billing usage for VMs running in the production environment.

+The following limitations apply to tags:
+- Subscription-wide
+- Each resource can have up to 15 tags
+- Name <=512 | Value <=256
+- No inheritance

+## Azure Policies

 Policy definitions used by Azure Policy enables you to enforce a desirable state of newly created services or to audit the current infrastructure.
 Policy definition is expressed in JSON format and divided into five elements: mode, parameters, display name, description and policy rule.

 **Mode**